dkypuros/sphinx-rst-rtd-notes/instr_sect_3.md

 ```bash
 dkypuros/openshift-lab-001
 ```

+Here is what the next page should look like:

 ![Read The Docs Build Page](https://github.com/dkypuros/sphinx-rst-rtd-notes/blob/main/images/build.png "Read the Docs build page")

 **Review the documentation on "Read The Docs"**